-I was raised in a home where art was not only a tradition but a survival instinct, a way of shaping chaos into something meaningful.
-My father, a pool guy who smelled of chlorine, spent his days scuba diving for leaks and his nights directing high school theater.
-My mother, an occupational therapist and ceramicist, mirrored my struggles, letting me see myself through her guidance, her criticism, and her generosity.
-It was in her sharp reflections that I began to understand the alchemy of creation: the transformation of pain and desire into something tangible.
-In the woods where my siblings and I grew up, we shaped our reality together, immersed in a world of building, exploration, and laughter.
+I was raised in a home where art was not only a tradition but a survival instinct, a way of shaping chaos into meaning.
+My father spent his days scuba diving for leaks in swimming pools and his nights directing high school theater.
+My mother, an occupational therapist and ceramicist, taught me the alchemy of creation: transforming pain and desire into something tangible.
+In the woods where my siblings and I grew up, we shaped our world through imaginary quests, theatrical role-play, impassioned arguments, and endless comic relief.
 Being queer, I felt both apart from and connected to everything around me, a paradox that fueled my art.
 My work has always been a yearning between what is and what could be; a way to navigate the depths of my own soul.

 At its heart, my work is a pursuit of transcendence—a reshaping of objects, ideas, and the self that embodies the desire for a reformed world.
-I believe evolution requires many small revolutions: the reclamation of what is broken and the insistence on looking deeper.
-Like my childhood explorations, my artistic practice is always digging deeper, grounded in the belief that curiosity and radical truth-telling are forces of positive change.
+I believe evolution requires many small revolutions; the reclamation of what is broken in pursuit of justice.
+Like my childhood explorations, my artistic practice is always digging deeper, grounded in the belief that satire and radical truth-telling are forces of positive change.

 b.
 1994 Worcester, Massachuetts